IMPORTANT NOTICE TO ATHLETES AND PARENTS OF ATHLETES ATTENDING A WGC SKI RACE CLUB TRAINING SESSION!

 You must ensure that you have read the following guidance before attending a training session:

-Please do not attend a training session unless you have booked a place through the WGC Ski Race Club website.
+- Please do not attend a training session unless you have booked and paid for a place through the WGC Ski Race Club website and / or booking platform.

 WHAT TO BRING:

-Camping / folding chair.
-There may not be any seating available at the Ski Centre, so we advise that you bring a suitable chair should you need one.
+- Camping / folding chair.
+There may not be sufficient seating available at the Ski Centre, so we advise that you bring a suitable chair should you need one or if you will be spectating for a period of time.

 Adventurous Activities (including but not limited to skiing, ski racing, tubing and snowboarding) are dangerous sports with inherent risks and risk of potentially serious injuries which you must acknowledge and accept.